galaxyproject/iwc/workflows/bacterial_genomics/bacterial_genome_annotation/README.md

     - summary of genomic identified elements
 2. Integron identification:
     - integron identification in tabular format and a summary
-3. Plasmid gene identification :
+3. Plasmid gene identification:
     - plasmid gene identified and associated blast hits
-4. Inserted Element (IS) detection :
+4. Inserted Element (IS) detection:
     - IS element list in tabular format
     - is hits in fasta format
     - ORF hits in protein and nucleotide fasta format
     - IS annotation gff format
-5. Aggregating outputs
+5. Aggregating outputs:
     - JSON file with information about the outputs of **Bakta**, **IntegronFinder2**, **Plasmidfinder**, **ISEScan**